adyen-examples/adyen-magento-plugin-demo/README.md

 ## Usage

 1. Visit shop page http://localhost:8080
 2. Login to the admin dashboard (http://localhost:8080/admin/) to configure the installed plugin with your [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key)..
-You can find the default login details in the `docker-compose.yml file`
+You can find the default login details in the `docker-compose.yml` file.

 Remember to include `http://localhost:8080` in the list of Allowed Origins